akomi-dev/akomi-dev/README.md

 #### - 📫 How to reach me: `Discord:` [Akomi](https://discordapp.com/users/465709255974977546/) || `Anilist:` [Summit](https://anilist.co/user/Summit/)

 ___
 <p align="center">I would say that I am sort of a junior dev.
 I have expierence in a few programming languages.
 This inculdes JS, Node.js, PY, C#, and HTML/CSS.
-If you would like to check out some of my projects, check my Github out!
+If you would like to check out some of my projects, check my repos out!
 I am improving everyday and prgramming is my passion.
 My dream job is to work at a big company like Google, Amazon, Microsoft, etc... as a developer.
 If you have any questions, please contact me!
 I am always open to learn!</p>

 <p align="center">I take pride in what ever I create.
 I attempt to pass my limits of knowledge and always improve on what I write.
 If anyone points out issues or suggests changes that I should make in my code, I always take that into consideration and improve on my code and knowledge.</p>